mavlink/mavlink-devguide/en/services/gimbal_v2.md

 #### Nudging

-Nudging is a slight deflection/change on top of the set gimbal attitude:
+Nudging is a slight deflection/change on top of the set gimbal attitude.

+The behaviour is slightly different based on *how* the attitude has been set:
-ROI: while set at ROI, the gimbal can be moved around to look around.
+- `ROI:` while set at ROI, the gimbal can be moved around to look around.
   If the sticks are let go, it will snap to the new selected ROI if supported and otherwise snap back to the previous one.
-TRACK: while tracking a point or rectangle, nudging will move the gimbal angle only as much as so that the tracked object is still on the image (otherwise it would lose the tracking).
+- `TRACK:` while tracking a point or rectangle, nudging will move the gimbal angle only as much as so that the tracked object is still on the image (otherwise it would lose the tracking).
   If the sticks are let go, it will snap back to have the tracked object centered.
-ATTITUDE: nudging allows deflection of the angle.
+- `ATTITUDE:` nudging allows deflection of the angle.
   If the sticks are let go it will go back to the set attitude.

 #### Overriding

 Overriding means that anything set is ignored.
-It is generally discouraged to use this unless something doesn’t work as intended, a mission is set-up incorrectly, etc..
+It is generally discouraged to use this unless something doesn’t work as intended, a mission is set-up incorrectly, etc.

 ### Custom gimbal device settings